sivahuang77/citrux-cli/docs/hooks/best-practices.md

-# Hooks on Gemini CLI: Best practices
+# Hooks on Citrux CLI: Best practices

-This guide covers security considerations, performance optimization, debugging techniques, and privacy considerations for developing and deploying hooks in Gemini CLI.
+This guide covers security considerations, performance optimization, debugging techniques, and privacy considerations for developing and deploying hooks in Citrux CLI.

 ## Security considerations